-The only downside is that the controller's audio jack isn't currently supported, meaning you'll have to plug your headphones directly into your computer if you want to use them.
+Note that a controller's audio jack isn't currently supported, so you’ll have to either plug your headphones directly into your PC or use a pair of wireless headphones.

 How to use the PS4 DualShock controller in Steam